RandyGunz21/themisai/README.md

 ### Vision

 Project **ThemisAI** is an initiative to build a state-of-the-art, AI-powered web application that serves as an intelligent legal assistant.
-Our vision is to democratize access to legal knowledge by providing intuitive, accurate, and instant tools for legal research, document drafting, and compliance review.
+Our vision is to democratize access to legal knowledge by providing a guided, conversational, and accurate platform for legal research, document drafting, and compliance review within its defined domains.

 ### Core Features